haiwera-silk-cd/magento-devdocs/guides/v2.0/ext-best-practices/storefront/storefront-best-practices.md

   - Standards
 ---

 The {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} theme is the front facing interface for a Magento application that can be customized through a [theme extension]({{ page.baseurl }}/frontend-dev-guide/themes/theme-general.html).
-We suggest adopting the following best practices to avoid common problems we have seen other developers make while making a {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %}.
+We suggest adopting the following best practices to avoid common problems we have seen other developers make while making a {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %}.

 ### Clear your cache periodically